MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

 }

 // This is a demo that uses regular expressions in
-// javascript to complete string replacement, it will handle
+// JavaScript to complete string replacement, it will handle
 // the case of successful execution and execution exception void MatchRegWithScript(wil::com_ptr<ICoreWebView2> webView
     , LPCWSTR str